Bending of pinned dust ion acoustic solitary waves in presence of charged space debris: Results and Discussions

-The solitary wave gets accelerated due to the presence of the nonlinear function $a(T)$ in (\ref{Acc}).
+\item The solitary wave gets accelerated / decelerated due to presence of nonlinear function $a(T)$.
 Obviously, for $a(T) =$ constant, we get the standard line solitary waves having constant velocity.
-The acceleration of the solitary wave is shown by the contour plots in FIG.5 and FIG. 6.
+The acceleration of the solitary wave is shown by the contour plots in Figure-\ref{Fig7} and Figure-\ref{Fig8}.

-\item The exact accelerated solitary wave solution (\ref{solpinA1}) which we have found, can be expressed in old variables as
+\item The exact accelerated solitary wave solution (\ref{solpinA1}), which we have found, can be expressed in old variables as

 where the coefficients $A, B, C$ are given as